makersacademy/takeaway-challenge/README.md

                         - return the order and the quantity to the user ****
                         - @current_items[:item] = quantity
           | basket summary
-                        - Iterates the hash of arrays over the hash of the menu - get the correct amount
+                        - Iterates the hash of arrays over the hash of the menu - get the correct amount /
-                        - i.e. order  pizza is key - value 5
-                        - menu pizza is key ** value (price) by the order value

           | total takes the sum of all these values
                         - returns to customer